dg-demers/busyppp/README.md

 The files busyppp downloads are saved in the current directory/folder (unless otherwise specified with a user-provided wget command-line option).

 Busyppp also creates (if nonexistent) or appends to the wget log file, named by default "wget-log," in the current directory/folder.
-Wget, of course, also writes to wget-log, so busyppp augments the wget log file with its own report of what is happening.
-The user should not change the name and location of this file with a wget option unless all occurrences of the file name "wget-log" in the script are also so changed.
+Wget, of course, also writes to wget-log, so busyppp augments that file with its own report of what's happening.
+The user should not change the name and location of this file with a wget option unless all occurrences of the file name "wget-log" and file path in the script are also so changed.

 #####  Auxiliary Files Used by Busyppp  #####
 During operation a couple of temporary files are created in the current directory/folder, and written to and read by busyppp.
 These two files are named wgetexitfile and netinfile.

 Busyppp does not respect any preexisting files with these names: If they exist just after busyppp starts, it deletes them, (because they should have been deleted during a previous termination of busyppp).
 While running it usually first creates and then repeatedly overwrites them.
 And, finally, before it stops executing busyppp deletes these two files.

 #####  Terminal Messages  #####
-Busyppp also reports what's happening every 2 seconds to the terminal window.
+Busyppp reports what's happening every 2 seconds to the terminal window.
 It works in "trace mode" with the latest printout at the bottom of the window and earlier messages scrolling off the top of the terminal window.
-Busyppp's scrolling output includes the download rate of both the browser and wget, and whether wget is running or stopped (as well as some other messages).
+During a download attempt for a given file, this scrolling output consists of the download rate of both the browser and wget, and whether wget is running or stopped.

+Busyppp also prints some other messages in the terminal window that should be self-explanatory.
+But, for more information, see parts of the sections below,
+  "Overwriting the Download List File,"
+  "Busyppp's Exit/Error Codes and Stopping with CTRL+C," and
+  "Download Attempt Repeat on Wget Error Code 4."

 #####  Beep Cues  #####